Binarity at LOw Metallicity (BLOeM): Projected rotational velocities: Discussion

-The presence of nitrogen-rich slowly rotating main sequence B-type stars in the Galaxy, LMC and SMC is well established \citep[see for example][]{gies1992,lennon2003,hunter2008a,hunter2009,morel2008}, and is reflected in the present data.
-As previously noted, stellar mergers may explain some fraction of these systems, which appears to be higher when approaching the TAMS according to population synthesis predictions \citep{xu2025}, although others may represent SMC analogues of the magnetic merger candidate $\tau$ Scoprpii \citep{schneider2020} which is closer to the ZAMS.
-Similarly \citet{jin2024} discussed evolutionary scenarios, including mergers, that might explain a large sample of boron-depleted and nitrogen-rich slowly rotating Galactic B-type stars, but in addition speculate that mixing during the pre- main sequence might explain some fraction these nitrogen enhanced objects.
-Finally, a small fraction of the slowly rotating SB1 sources may be partially stripped post interaction systems \citep[][]{shenar2020,bodensteiner2020,villasenor2025,klencki2022}.
+The presence of nitrogen-rich slowly rotating main-sequence B-type stars in the Galaxy, LMC, and SMC is well established \citep[see for example][]{gies1992,lennon2003,hunter2008a,hunter2009,morel2008}.
+This is reflected in our data, although we cannot as yet comment on the sources with higher \vsini\ that would facilitate direct comparison with the Hunter diagram.
+While a number of potential causes have been put forward to explain the nitrogen enrichment, it is not clear to which extent they might all contribute.
+As previously noted, stellar mergers might explain some fraction of these systems, which appears to be higher when approaching the TAMS, according to population synthesis predictions \citep{xu2025}, although others may represent SMC analogues of the magnetic merger candidate $\tau$ Scorpii \citep{schneider2020}, which is closer to the ZAMS.
+Similarly, \citet{jin2024} discussed evolutionary scenarios, including mergers, that might explain a large sample of boron-depleted and nitrogen-rich slowly rotating Galactic B-type stars, but they speculated in addition that mixing during the pre-main-sequence might explain some fraction of these nitrogen-enhanced objects.
+Finally, some fraction of the slowly rotating SB1 sources might be partially stripped post-interaction systems \citep[][]{shenar2020,bodensteiner2020,villasenor2025,klencki2022}.